The Role of Compound Words in Literacy Learning

 Compound words make writing more exciting.
 Instead of using long phrases, kids can use compound words to make their writing clearer and more fun.
 In writing, the use of compound words allows for more precise and concise expressions.
 This not only helps kids share their thoughts better but also lets their creative spark shine, giving them an understanding of how words fit together like puzzle pieces.

 The process of identifying, constructing, and deconstructing compound words engages learners in critical thinking.
 It prompts them to analyze the relationship between individual components, deducing meanings and making connections.
-These cognitive skills are transferable to various aspects of reading and writing, fostering analytical thinking and problem-solving abilities.
+These cognitive skills are transferable to various aspects of reading and writing and fostering analytical thinking.

 As children develop their phonological awareness skills, they begin to identify, blend, segment, and manipulate the sounds of a spoken language.
 Children start with these skills by practicing at the word level and syllable level, which contain larger chunks of sounds.